 The goal of the Texas Fatherhood Initiative is to build greater capacity within CPS to serve fathers by shedding light on models of service that are effective in engaging fathers.
 This includes fathers who do not live with their children or are not actively involved in their children's lives.
 Fathers and their extended families are a vital resource that CPS should fully engage when addressing the well-being, safety, and permanence of children in our care.

-Community-Based Care is a new way of providing foster care and case management services.
+Community-Based Care (CBC) is a way of providing foster care and case management services.
 It is a community-based approach to meeting the individual and unique needs of children, youth, and families.
 A single contractor in a geographic area is responsible for finding foster homes or other living arrangements for children in state care and providing them and their families a full continuum of services.
-Community-Based Care focuses on keeping children in their home communities after they enter foster care, and it is a key component of a multi-faceted approach to reducing disproportionality.
+CBC focuses on keeping children in their home communities after they enter foster care, and it is a key component of a multi-faceted approach to reducing imbalance and disparities.
 Children who remain in their home communities will maintain stronger connections with their families and their support systems, increasing the chances of reunifying with their families and in shorter periods of time.

 Alternative Response (AR) is an alternative to a traditional child abuse and neglect investigation.
 It is a flexible response that allows an AR caseworker to engage with families to determine their needs while also addressing safety concerns in the home.
 The primary focus of the AR caseworker remains on child safety through identifying the family’s support systems, safety plans, out-of-home placements and all other means necessary to ensure child safety.
 Eligibility for AR is based on factors such as the type and severity of the alleged maltreatment, age of the children involved, and a family’s willingness to participate in the AR process.
 AR is not for cases involving sexual abuse or requiring an immediate response to protect a child’s safety.
 Unlike other investigatory approaches, AR does not designate a perpetrator of abuse or neglect.
 This lets the AR caseworker focus more on the family support system as it relates to the immediate and future safety of the children.